 To make the stock:

-- To a large stock pot add beef and bones, the water, carrots, parsnips, celeriac, onion, bay leaves, peppercorns, parsley, salt and pepper.
+- To a large stock pot add beef and bones, the water, carrots, parsnip, celery, fennel, onion, bay leaves, peppercorns, salt and pepper.
 Bring to a boil, reduce heat, cover and simmer for two hours.
-Remove the vegetables and discard them and reserve the liquid.
-Transfer the meat and bones to a cutting board and allow to cool enough to handle.
-Remove any meat from the bones and dice or chop all the meat into pieces.
-Discard the bones.
+Remove and discard the vegetables, reserving the broth.

 To make the soup: